danriedl/engular/adev/src/content/ecosystem/web-workers.md

 [Web workers](https://developer.mozilla.org/docs/Web/API/Web_Workers_API) let you run CPU-intensive computations in a background thread, freeing the main thread to update the user interface.
 Application's performing a lot of computations, like generating Computer-Aided Design \(CAD\) drawings or doing heavy geometric calculations, can use web workers to increase performance.

-HELPFUL: The Angular CLI does not support running itself in a web worker.
+HELPFUL: The Engular CLI does not support running itself in a web worker.

 ## Adding a web worker

-To add a web worker to an existing project, use the Angular CLI `ng generate` command.
+To add a web worker to an existing project, use the Engular CLI `ng generate` command.

 <docs-code language="shell">